Balanitis Xerotica Obliterans

 What is Balanitis xerotica obliterans (BXO) Foreskin?

-BXO is thin, white, wrinkled patches that appear on the foreskin.
-If not treated, it can be troublesome and cause tight foreskin in children and adults.
-It is also known as lichen sclerosus, Csillag’s Disease, or white spot disease.
+BXO consists of thin, white, wrinkled patches that appear over the foreskin.
+If left untreated, it can be troublesome and cause a tight foreskin (a condition known as phimosis) in both children and adults.
+It is also referred to as lichen sclerosus, Csillag’s, or white spot disease.

 Who gets the BXO